 - The right to receive advice on academic referencing.

 - The right to appeal against a mark or grade – find out how to appeal.

-- The right to reasonable adjustments for assessments for students who are registered with Disability Services (where recommended by Inclusion and Disability Services).
+- The right to reasonable adjustments for assessments for students who are registered with Inclusion and Disability Services (where recommended by Inclusion and Disability Services).
 Find out more about disability rights and reasonable adjustments.

 - Unit of study outlines must be available before the start of semester and include details of the assessments for the unit, including any late penalties.